yearn/yearn-devdocs/docs/partners/submit_pr.md

 `Wrapper` has the following attributes:

-- `name`: descriptive name for this wrapper.
+- `name`: Descriptive name for this wrapper.
 It's recommended to use the vault name as part of it.
-- `vault`: the address of the vault whose tokens are going to be held here.
+- `vault`: Address of the vault whose tokens are going to be held here.
-- `wrapper`: the address that is going to be holding the tokens.
+- `wrapper`: Address that is going to be holding the tokens.

 ## WildcardWrapper Class